 AAO-HNS/F adheres to a Code for Interactions with Companies to reinforce the core principles that help maintain actual and perceived independence from commercial bias.
 This code is based on the Council for Medical Specialty Societies’ (CMSS) Code for Interactions with Companies and its Annotations, which AAO-HNS/F signed onto showing support of the intentions of the code.
 The AAO-HNS/F Code for Interactions with Companies is also divided into Principles and Annotations.
 The adoption of this Code helps to ensure that AAO-HNS/F's interactions with Companies will be for the benefit of patients and members and for the improvement of care in the field of otolaryngology.

-Financial and Intellectual Relationship Disclosure Policy
+Financial and Intellectual Relationship Disclosure Policy and Online Form

 The AAO-HNS/F supports fair and unbiased participation of our volunteers in AAO-HNS/F activities.
 Any real or potential conflicts of interest must be identified and managed.
 All relevant financial relationships with commercial interests that directly impact and/or might conflict with AAO-HNS/F activities must be disclosed.
 Other relationships that could cause private interests to conflict with professional interests must also be disclosed.
 The AAO-HNS/F is also committed to the unbiased noncommercial advancement of knowledge and science and to a free exchange of medical education.